iberisoft/CloudScale/README.md

 An application publishes this message to clear the weight calibration table.

-After receving it, the device will publish the weight calibration table via `cloud/scale/id/weight/calibration` message.

 ### cloud/scale/id/weight/calibration/add

 An application publishes this message to add a point to the weight calibration table.
 Payload is a JSON object:
 * `value`: weight value corresponding to the new calibration point.

-After receving it, the device will publish the weight calibration table via `cloud/scale/id/weight/calibration` message.

 ### cloud/scale/id/weight/calibration/remove

 An application publishes this message to remove a point from the weight calibration table.
 Payload is a JSON object:
 * `index`: index of the removing calibration point.

-After receving it, the device will publish the weight calibration table via `cloud/scale/id/weight/calibration` message.

 ### cloud/scale/id/weight/calibration/get